tommyRequillard/reactWebDevCV/README.md

 ## Contribute to the project

-Sleep Well is an open source project.
+ReactWebDevCV is an open source project.

 ## Authors